jacobBelizario/openaiCodeReview/README.md

 # openaiCodeReview

-- Given changed files in a commit write a code review using open ai gpt3.5
+- Given changed files in a commit write a code review using open Anthropic claude
-- example usage whenever there is a pull request regardless of the branch
+- HOW TO USE: make a new yml in root dir of your repository under .github/workflow
+- Make sure the GH_ACCESS_TOKEN(github access token: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) and ANTHROPIC_API_KEY is under your repository secrets
 ```
 name: OpenAI Code Review
 on: